Review of iiNet mobile phone plans

 - Two minute phone call costs $2.15

-It’s also handy having international calling included in the two dearest plans.
-Rates aren’t readily available for all to see, but you can enter your destination country here.
+The first of iiNet’s premium tiers, this plan throws $300 of international calls and 7GB of data into the mix, on top of unlimited national calls and texts.
+International call rates aren’t readily available for all to see, but you can enter your destination country here.
 Rates generally include both calls to landlines and mobiles.
 Some popular countries include:

 - UK – 55c/minute